llumiverse/llumiverse/README.md

 // instantiate the desired driver const driver = createDriverInstance();

-// list available models on the target LLM. (somne drivers may require a search parameter to discover more models) const models: AIModel[] = await driver.listModels();
+// list available models on the target LLM. (some drivers may require a search parameter to discover more models) const models: AIModel[] = await driver.listModels();

 console.log('# Available Models:');